ctokheim/PrimerSeq/README.md

 http://primerseq.sf.net

-Design RT-PCR primers using RNA-Seq data.
+Design RT-PCR primers that evaluate the **P**ercent **S**pliced-**I**n (PSI) metric using RNA-Seq data.
+Thus differential Alternative Splicing (AS) events can quickly be validated from programs like [MATS](http://rnaseq-mats.sourceforge.net/).
 Annotations often contain isoforms that only occur in certain tissues or cells.
 PrimerSeq tackles this issue by weighting isoforms supported in your RNA-Seq data when finding flanking constitutive exons to place primers around a target.